-During the 🍂 Toussaint holidays last year, MBFF spent a long weekend in the beautiful city of 🏙 Lyon.
+During the 🍂 Toussaint holidays of 2019, MBFF spent a long weekend in the beautiful city of 🏙 Lyon.
 As Daddy MBFF had some work meetings in the beautiful city, we decided to head there en famille, arriving at our hotel (located in the 7è arrondissement, just across the river from 🖼 the Musée des Confluences) at 8h in the morning (eek!), in time for me to have ☕️ a coffee, 🗺 peruse the city maps and transport options, and to plan our first day of exploration!

 🏙 Lyon is a vibrant city, the third largest in France (and second biggest urban area) and it is a UNESCO World Heritage Site, with numerous 🏛 historical and architectural landmarks, from 🏟 Roman ruins, to a compact Renaissance old town, ⛪️ a 19th century hilltop basilica, 🏛 a regal 19th century district full of sprawling squares and majestic architecture (located on the man-made peninsula “presqu’île” – a daring engineering project drained the marshes and connected what was once an island to terra firma), and 🏗 a renovated industrial district along the confluence of 💦 the Rhône and Saône rivers. 🏙 Lyon is also known also for its 🍲 rich gastronomy, 🧵 its silk weaving history, and as being the 🎥 birthplace of cinema (thanks to the Lumière brothers, who invented cinematography in the city).